Symptoms of Chlamydia in Men

 You'll need to provide a urine sample; you may need to refrain from passing urine for about two hours leading up to the test to get an accurate result.
 If you've been engaging in oral or anal sex, you should also get a swab test of your rectum or throat.

-If you test positive, the chlamydia treatment you may be prescribed is a single dose of antibiotic (such as doxycycline) or an alternative one if you are allergic to the standard antibiotic.
-It is very important that you contact all previous partners and make them aware that they, too, may have contracted chlamydia.
-If you have been diagnosed with chlamydia, you can order your treatment online from our discreet service and have it delivered.
+If you test positive, the chlamydia treatment you’ll be prescribed is an antibiotic called doxycycline, or an alternative one if you’re allergic to this.
+It’s very important that you contact all previous partners and make them aware that they, too, may have contracted chlamydia.
+If you’ve been diagnosed with chlamydia, you can order your treatment online from our discreet service and have it delivered.

 To lower your risk of contracting or passing on chlamydia, it's highly important that you: